Funniest kid quips of the week

 Kids say the darndest -- and funniest -- things.
 If only there was a place to keep track of it all.

 The Little Hoots app does just that.
-The company takes the funny, sweet, amazing, clever things little ones say and turns them into a pretty keepsake so parents never forget the precious moments.
+The company takes the funny, sweet, amazing, clever things little ones say and turns them into a pretty keepsakes so parents never forget the precious moments.

 Little Hoots has shared its hoots of the week with "Good Morning America."